Gibbsdavidl/RobustEnsembleClassifierMachine/README.md

                nrounds=24,     # number of rounds of training, lower numbers less overfitting (potentially)  (xgboost parameter) early_stopping_rounds=2, # number of rounds without improvment stops the training (xgboost early_stopping_rounds) nthreads=4,     # parallel threads
-               gamma=0.0,      # Minimum loss reduction required to again partition a leaf node. higher number ~ more conservative (xgboost parameter) lambda=1.0,     # L2 regularization term on weights, higher number ~ more conservative (xgboost parameter) alpha=0.0,      # L1 regularization term on weights. higher number ~ more conservative (xgboost parameter) size=11,        # Size of the ensemble, per binary prediction train_perc=0.5, # The percentage of data used to train each ensemble member. combine_function='median'  # How the ensemble should be combined.
+               gamma=0.0,      # min loss required to again split a leaf node. higher ~ more conservative (xgboost parameter) lambda=1.0,     # L2 regularization term on weights, higher number ~ more conservative (xgboost parameter) alpha=0.0,      # L1 regularization term on weights. higher number ~ more conservative (xgboost parameter) size=11,        # Size of the ensemble, per binary prediction sample_prop=0.8, # The percentage of data used to train each ensemble member. feature_prop=0.8, # The percentage of data used to train each ensemble member. subsample=0.8,   # the xgboost machines subsample at this rate. combine_function='median'  # How the ensemble should be combined.
 Only median currently. verbose=0)
                ###More on the xgboost parameters: https://xgboost.readthedocs.io/en/latest/parameter.html